JehoonChung/jehoonchung.github.io/_research/research.md

 ### [1] Guaranteeing Home Insurance: Evidence from California’s Wildfire Moratorium
 *with Rustom Irani and Ralf Meisenzahl*

-We examine how credit relief from temporary insurance protection propagates through household balance sheets and mortgage outcomes.
+We examine how credit relief from temporary insurance protection propagates through household balance sheets.

 ### [2] The Real Effects of Green Corporate Restructuring
 *Master Thesis*